 All

-What size should my nest boxes be, and how should I position them?
+What size should my nest boxes be, and how should I place them?

 Back to blog

-With all the investment you've made in your flock, you don't want your precious chicken, duck, or goose eggs to be laid just anywhere in the yard where they can become lost or spoil before you find them.
+Nest box sizes and placement are different for chickens, ducks, and geese.
 Providing your birds with the correct number of nesting boxes that are sized and situated properly can help ensure that your flocks' eggs remain fresh and clean and are easy to collect in a timely manner.
-Nest box needs are different for chickens, ducks, and geese.
 You can find tips for all three types of birds below.

-Location: Hens like to lay in a dark, safe area that is generally away from the traffic of the flock.
-Your nesting boxes should be positioned up off the ground at least a few inches to provide the laying hens with some privacy and to keep other birds from scratching around the eggs, potentially stepping on them and breaking them.
-Many chicken-keepers raise their nest boxes or coops high enough to keep from having to stoop over so much to collect eggs every day.
+Location: Hens like to lay in a dark, safe area away from the traffic of the flock.
+Their nesting boxes should be placed off the ground at least a few inches.
+This provides the laying hens with privacy and keeps other birds away from the eggs.
 This higher elevation also may provide protection from some predators.

-While chicken nest boxes should be elevated, it is most important that they be lower than the lowest roosting poles in your coop.
-For security, chickens seek the highest roost to sleep on at night, so if your nest boxes are higher than your perches, it is likely that some of your birds will sleep (and poop!) in the nesting boxes, which will dirty the eggs and potentially make them unsafe for eating.
-Positioning your nest boxes and roosts correctly will help keep this from happening.
+It's also important that they be lower than the lowest roosting poles in your coop.
+Chickens seek the highest roost for security at night.
+If your nest boxes are higher than your perches, some birds may sleep (and poop!) in them.
+This can cause them to dirty the eggs and potentially making them unsafe for eating.

 Size: In general all poultry nesting boxes should be cozy without being tight.
-Since chickens come in many different sizes--from the very large Black Jersey Giant to the tiny Serama and everything in between--you have some leeway when sizing your nest boxes, depending on the breeds you keep.
-The smallest box we would recommend for standard-sized breeds would be 10 inches cubed, but most commercial nest boxes for standard breeds are roughly 11 or 12 inches cubed.
+Adjust nest box sizes for different chicken breeds due to their varying sizes in your flock.
+The smallest box we would recommend for standard-sized breeds would be 10 inches cubed.
+Most commercial nest boxes for standard breeds are roughly 11 or 12 inches cubed.
 A little smaller would okay for bantams; 11" - 12" cubed should be large enough even for bigger birds like Cochins, Orpingtons, etc.

-How many: You do not need a nest box for every hen, but you also don't want to provide too few boxes, which can increase the likelihood of drama in your flock and could lead to broken eggs or "yard eggs" being laid outside the nesting boxes.
+How many: You do not need a nest box for every hen but you also don't want to provide too few boxes.
+Doing so can increase the likelihood of drama in your flock and could lead to broken eggs or "yard eggs" being laid outside the nesting boxes.
 Usually, one nest box for every 4-5 hens is enough.
 It is not uncommon for all the hens to lay in one or two favorite nesting boxes, even when you've provided many other nesting options!

 Duck Nest Boxes